 Romantic motives are often the cause of drinking and driving.
 People meet while they are out, connect over a few drinks, and want to head back to a more private place even if it means driving under the influence.
 Another situation is that after a night of drinking people decide to drive to meet a romantic partner at another bar or at their house.
 The combination of peer pressure, loneliness, and the altered reality of drinking create a powerful incentive for drinking and driving.

 Peer pressure is not only about pushing the limits further.
 It can also lead someone who has been drinking to feel like they are unwelcome and unwanted.
 And even though they know that are too drunk to get home, they feel like they must escape a situation at any cost, even if it means drinking and driving.
 Sometimes negative peer pressure is even more powerful than positive peer pressure, so much so that concerns about DUI laws become an afterthought.

 We have created this list to illustrate how easy it is to get a DUI first offense without ever intending to put yourself and others on the road at risk.
 Even though there is a strong stigma against DUI, it is possible for all people from all backgrounds to find themselves in the kinds of high-pressure situations that lead to drinking and driving.
-If you have made a mistake and require a Providence DUI attorney to help resolve the situation, contact Chad F. Bank Attorney at Law by calling 401-229-5088.
+If you have made a mistake and require a Providence DUI attorney to help resolve the situation, contact The Law Office of Chad F Bank today by calling 401-229-5088.